 So you’ve got yourself a JBL Bluetooth speaker and you want to connect it to your phone, tablet, computer, or even another JBL speaker as quickly possible.
 No problem.
-Our handy guide will get you set for streaming all your favourite music in no time; you’ll soon be an expert in controlling your JBL PartyBoost speaker!
+Our handy guide will get you set for streaming all your favourite music in no time; you’ll soon be an expert in controlling your JBL PartyBoost or Auracast speaker!

 In a hurry?